The Lives We Save

 So, the Murphys can sleep well, knowing their needs have been addressed, and their children are happy, too!
 We’re hopeful the next generation will follow their parents’ lead and start their planning for a worry-free future.

 “I Can Tend My Garden”

-“Maria” (not her real name) is a single woman in her 50s with a high level job at an international bank in New York.
+Maria was a single woman in her 50s with a high level job at an international bank in New York.
 One of six children, she took on the responsibility of caregiving her parents (who are in their 80s) in her home in the northeast over 4 years ago.
 Her parents moved from the midwest to live with their daughter.

-Customizing the layout of her beautiful suburban one-family residence, Maria took excellent care of her mother and father.
+Customizing the layout of her suburban one-family residence, Maria took excellent care of her mother and father.
 The demands of her position led her to hire professional help in her home to ensure her parents’ care while she worked each day.
 She also took counsel on her caregiving decisions from her older brother and sister.